NixOS/rfcs/rfcs/0058-secrets-for-services.md

 function and here it's just trivially the file-name (this of course does not allow for file extensions).

-These secrets are then made acessible to the target service's unit definitions as arguments passed into a lambda within the scope.
+These secrets are then made accessible to the target service's unit definitions as arguments passed into a lambda within the scope.
 These arguments then point to some private location within the namespace - in our case `secret1 -> /tmp/secret1`.